wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 Liu R, et al. Why weight?
 Modelling sample and observational level variability improves power in RNA-seq analyses. *Nucleic Acids Res*.
 2015;43(15):e97 (<http://nar.oxfordjournals.org/content/43/15/e97.long>).
 A PDF of the paper is located in the `~/data/papers/` folder.

 ![Question](round-help-button.png)
-Following your interpretation on the PCA results, do you think this procedure will be beneficial?
+Following the PCA results, do you think this procedure will be beneficial?

 ### Implementation
 ```R